Inspector Lewis: Character history

+Endeavour

+Following the murder of Andrew Lewis, Detective Sergeant Morse informs DCI Fred Thursday in 1972 that Lewis' cousin, Robbie, a young police cadet in Newcastle, is handling the arrangements on behalf of his family.

 Inspector Morse

 Lewis is a sergeant on the staff of the Thames Valley Police in Oxford, England, and in Inspector Morse is assistant to the eponymous Detective Chief Inspector Morse.
 Although Lewis's given name is Robert (Robbie), he is rarely referred to as anything but "Sergeant Lewis" or "Lewis".

-In the novels Lewis is Welsh; in the TV series he is Geordie.
+In the novels Lewis is Welsh; in the TV series he speaks with a very strong Geordie accent.
 His background and personality – a working class, easygoing family man – is frequently contrasted with that of Morse – Oxford educated, RP-accented, and a life-long bachelor.
 Morse frequently uses these differences to insult or demean Lewis, perhaps from Morse's point of view in a playful manner, but Lewis is often not amused by the jabs.
 In his frustration, Lewis is often more in step with their joint superior Chief Superintendent Strange, himself an evident supporter of Lewis; however, despite a great respect towards Strange, Lewis is always unflinchingly loyal to Morse and follows his lead.
+Morse's dying words, said to Strange, are, "Thank Lewis for me."

 In Inspector Morse, Lewis is often shown following a hunch that Morse criticises, and in the end Lewis is usually proved correct, or at least more correct than Morse.
 Near the end of the television series, Lewis moves on in his career and takes a promotion.
 With the end of Inspector Morse and the death of its star, John Thaw, Lewis's adventures had seemed to come to an end.

 In the episode "The Dead of Jericho", Lewis tells Morse "It's also my birthday".
 The first victim is killed on 11 June, and this utterance occurs a few days to a week later.
 This puts Lewis' birthday in mid-June.

 Lewis does not make an appearance in the episode "The Wench is Dead", because he is attending an inspector's course.